 This concern is shared by the Commission.
-Within the various INCO programmes 96 , most of the developing countries and emerging economies which participated in various forms of scientific cooperation belonged to the middle-income bracket, with an existing research infrastructure.
-Few developing countries in the low-income bracket (annual per capita income below $\in 1$ 000) have strong policies of investing in people accross the entire spectrum covering education, research and innovation.
+Within the various INCO programmes(%), most of the developing countries and emerging economies which participated in various forms of scientific cooperation belonged to the middleincome bracket, with an existing research infrastructure.
+Few developing countries in the low-income bracket (annual per capita income below €1 000) have strong policies of investing in people accross the entire spectrum covering education, research and innovation.

 Member States also request measures in support of the participation and capacity building of developing countries' research institutes, so that research funded under EU programmes is not only for, but also by developing countries.
-One Member State considers the level of resources under the FP7 to be insufficient for cooperation between research groups in EU Member States and partners in third countries.

-The Commission recognises that there is a need for much closer synergies between EU Research and Development policies and tools.
-The participation of developing countries in FP7 will not be made easier than in FP6, despite the large opening of FP7 to third countries.
+One Member State considers the level of resources under the FP7 to be insufficient for cooperation between research groups in EU Member States and partners in third countries of developing countries in FP7 will not be made easier than in FP6, despite the large opening of FP7 to third countries.
 Indeed, the FP's primary goal is scientific excellence and the primary means for reaching it is the competitive selection.
 The participation of developing countries in FP7 will very much depend on existing human and institutional S&T capacities.
 In many ways, the creation of basic S&T capabilities is incumbent on countries themselves, supported by development cooperation.
 Without a real investment effort to reinforce the S&T capacities of these countries, which cannot be done via the FP as it is currently designed, some developing countries research organisations and universities will have serious difficulties in successfully passing the criterion of scientific excellence in the evaluations.